Juicy skillet fried thick-cut pork chops are a favorite in our house. Easy for a busy weeknight, and fall-off-the-bone tender!

 Instructions

-1. Add the olive oil and butter to a large skillet and place it over medium-high heat (on a heat scale of 1 to 10, I have my burner set around 7 since they'll be in the pan for such a long time).
+1. Add the olive oil and butter to a large skillet and place it over medium-high heat.

 2. Sprinkle half the salt and pepper to one side of the chops.
 When the butter has melted and started to foam, add the chops to the skillet seasoned-side down.